 Permitted development rights are subject to very specific conditions and limitations and as such, development can be excluded in several ways.
-It is very important to check with a Planning Consultant before you submit an application so that all the relevant information is presented and the building accords with all the criteria set out within the GDPO.
-Applications cannot easily be amended during the course of the application and therefore, it is important that all information is correct, and criteria met before submitting an application.
+It is very important to check with a planning consultant before you submit an application so that all the relevant information is presented and the building accords with all the criteria set out within the GDPO.
+Applications cannot easily be amended during the course of the application, so it's important that all information is correct and criteria met before submitting an application.

 Advice from expert planning agents